Earthquakes on May 7, 2026

 0.2 km---✓ ReviewedUSGS →

-On May 7, 2026 at 19:23 UTC, a magnitude 2.2 earthquake struck 156 km ESE of McCarthy, Alaska.
-This event falls inside the aftershock decay of a nearby magnitude 2.8 earthquake that occurred about 3 hours earlier.
+A magnitude 2.2 seismic event took place 156 km ESE of McCarthy, Alaska on May 7, 2026 at 19:23 UTC.
+It arrived roughly 3 hours after a larger magnitude 2.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 0.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 61.111°N, -140.073°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 61.111°, -140.073°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07